1egoman/slick/docs/Scripting.md

 Connect("Team Name", "slack-token-here")
 ```

-As a rule of thumb, the lua function is the pascal-case varient of the command that you'd type.
+As a rule of thumb, the lua function is the pascal-case variant of the command that you'd type.

 ![LuaCommandNames.png](gifs/LuaCommandNames.png)